Pre-Columbian transoceanic contact theories: Claims of Arab contact

 According to Muslim historian Abu al-Hasan Ali al-Mas'udi (871–957), Khashkhash Ibn Saeed Ibn Aswad sailed over the Atlantic Ocean and discovered a previously unknown land (Arḍ Majhūlah, أرض مجهولة) in 889 and returned with a shipload of valuable treasures.
 The passage has been alternatively interpreted to imply that Ali al-Masudi regarded the story of Khashkhash to be a fanciful tale.

+Professor Fuat Sezgin authored a paper titled "The Pre-Columbian Discovery of the American Continent by Muslim Sea-Farers".
+In it, he examines several maps and travel accounts, and concludes that it is quite possible that Muslim sailors reached the eastern shores of South America.

 Claims of ancient Phoenician contact

 In 1996, Mark McMenamin proposed that Phoenician sailors discovered the New World c.
 350 BC.
 The Phoenician state of Carthage minted gold staters in 350 BC bearing a pattern in the reverse exergue of the coins, which McMenamin initially interpreted as a map of the Mediterranean with the Americas shown to the west across the Atlantic.
 McMenamin later demonstrated that these coins found in America were modern forgeries.